foundinblank/study1adults/04resultsection.md

 Here's the Pearson's correlation matrix for reversed stories.

 -   Again, no eye behavior metric predicts accuracy on reversed stories.
--   Again, signing years is medium-correlated with amount of time looking at the face, and a higher face/chest ratio
+-   Unlike forward stories, we see an effect of AoASL on looking at the face, chest, and FaceChest ratio.
+Those who acquired ASL later are more likely to look at the chest more and less at the face.
+Nice!
+-   As before, signyears continues to be a strong correlator with looking behavior, and so does age.
 -   Same for age.

 So.